ct-bess/Bean-Stalk/README.md

 - `src/index.js` is the driver; Contains the event listeners
 - `src/struct/` contains the important classes
 - `src/commands/` contains command classes
+- `src/events/` contains events
 - `kb/` contains data and system admin scripts
-- `secrets.json` a very important file
+- `secrets.json` a very important file that is missing from this repository

 ## Build and Run